isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution372.md

 ---
-title: EquipPOS Retail Solutions Version 3 - Package D (Basic + Inventory Manager APP with Tablet)
+title: EquipPOS Retail Solutions combines the strength a traditional POS and a cloud-based system by synchronising data to cloud in real-time yet working without internet at the same time.
+Operations will not be hindered even when it's offline and  data can be viewed in real-time from our cloud-based EquipWeb backend once internet is available.
+Edgeworks POS solutions give you the performance and the stability that you need.
 permalink: /productivity-solutions-grant/solutionrepo/solution372
 ---

 ### Description

-EquipPOS Retail Solutions combines the strength a traditional POS and a cloud-based system by synchronising data to cloud in real-time yet working without internet at the same time.
-Operations will not be hindered even when it's offline and  data can be viewed in real-time from our cloud-based EquipWeb backend once internet is available.
-Edgeworks POS solutions give you the performance and the stability that you need.
+201002583D

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Edgeworks_Solution_Annex_3_CR_wef_17_Dec_2020_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria